MCAT Psychology & Sociology Made Easy: Expert Tips and Tricks

 Social structures and processes examine the impact of social systems on individuals and societies.
 Topics include social stratification, institutions, and cultural norms.
 On the MCAT, questions may assess your knowledge of social structures, socialization, or the impact of social change.

 Cultural and social differences explore how culture shapes behavior and cognition.
 Topics include cultural norms, identity, and intergroup relations.
-On the MCAT, questions may assess your knowledge of cultural variations, intergroup relations, and cultural influences on behavior.
+On the MCAT Psychology and Sociology section, questions may assess your knowledge of cultural variations, intergroup relations, and cultural influences on behavior.

 When it comes to the MCAT Psychology & Sociology sections, having a solid game plan is key to your success.
 Here are some foolproof strategies to help you tackle these sections with confidence: